haodant/Searchable-Profile/README.md

 About the app
 ---

-A single-page web application to display the students' profiles.
-Each student's profile can be expanded to display their test result, by clicking the "+" symbol at the top-right corner.
-Tags can be added to each student in the expanded view.
-In addition, user can search students by their name (both first and last name) and the tags assigned, using the first search frame and the second search frame, respectively.
+A single-page web application to display people's profiles.
+Each person's profile can be expanded to display their test result, by clicking the "+" symbol at the top-right corner.
+Tags can be added to each person in the expanded view.
+In addition, user can search people by their name (both first and last name) and the tags assigned, using the first search frame and the second search frame, respectively.

 ### User Story
-- User can expand each student's profile to see test result and tags
+- User can expand each people's profile to see test result and tags
 - User can add tags in the expanded profile
-- User can search students by their name
+- User can search people by their name
-- User can search students by their tags
+- User can search people by their tags